gjtennant/GTWebDemo/README.md

-CodeIgniter project for my PHP and Javascript demo site.
+CodeIgniter project for my PHP and Javascript/jQuery demo site.